Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 Tracking was terrible: it was difficult to ensure our Service Level Agreement.
-Sometimes an email can be missed, a reply can be delayed for whatever reason and there was no easy way for management to notice such things before we get complains from our customers.
+Sometimes an email can be missed, a reply can be delayed for whatever reason and there was no easy way for management to notice such things before we get complaints from our customers.

-- Multiple channeling was a mess: we have support request coming to us via live chat on the site, Facebook Messenger and several other channels.
+Multiple channeling was a mess: we have support requests coming to us via live chat on the site, Facebook Messenger, and several other channels.
 There was no way to combine all these requests into a single trackable channel.

 There are quite a few solutions out there, tons of support systems such as Bitrix24, ZenDesk, FreshDesk, etc. We went through many of them but could not find anything that hit us: